dgryski/go-perfbook/performance.md

 issue, always document your change with a link to the upstream issue.
 This will allow you to quickly revisit your optimization once the bug is fixed.

-Fight the temptation to cargo cult folklore-based "performance tips".
+Fight the temptation to cargo cult folklore-based "performance tips", or even over-generalize from your own experience.
+Each performance bug needs to be approached on its own merits.
+Even if something has worked previously, make sure to profile to ensure  fix is still applicable.
+Your previous work can guide you, but don't apply previous optimizations blindly.

 Program tuning is an iterative process.
 Keep revisiting your code and seeing what changes can be made.
 Ensure you're making progress at each step.